 - valuable new contacts as well as news from more familiar colleagues and friends;

 - and last but not least, memories of an enjoyable weekend in a stunning setting.

-Yes - we have increased the number of papers this year to acheive at least 8 hours cpd.
+Yes - we have increased the number of papers to acheive at least 8 hours cpd.

 The Law Society